Safety & Equity

 Safety Data

-The map below shows the most recent Federal data, from the Fatality Analysis Reporting System (FARS), on fatal crashes in the Boston Region.
+The map below shows fatal and severe injury crashes in the Boston Region from 2018 - 2022.
+This data is from the Massachusetts Department of Transportation's (MassDOT) online crash data portal and is up-to-date as of July 2024.
 By selecting different layers, users can review this data in relation to other mobility and Vision Zero related data for the region including key destinations (open space, hospitals, etc.), transit routes and stops, and equity populations.

 As the project team continues to gather data, more analysis will be added to this page.